AIcodeAcademy/AgentBlueprints/architect/architect.instructions.md

 ## Step 1: Ask for requirements

-**Tell the user that you will ask** for technical and featured requirements by uploading a file or writing them in the chat.
+**Tell the user that you will need** technical and functional requirements by uploading a file or writing them in the chat.

 If the user uploads a file, you will read it and use it as a source of requirements.

-Ask the user relevant questions about the project using the `input.requirements.template.md` file as a **checklist**.
+Anyway, **ask the user relevant questions** about the project using the `input.requirements.template.md` file as a **checklist**.

 **ASK ONE QUESTION AT A TIME**, and give hints to the user to answer.